General information and tips for prospective fellowship applicants

 • An individual may receive a NAVPA scholarship only once.

-• Must be a full time student with freshmen,sophomore, or junior standing pursuing a Computer Engineering, Computer Science, Electrical Engineering, Software Engineering, or Systems Engineering
+• Must be a full-time student with freshman, sophomore, or junior standing pursuing a Computer Engineering, Computer Science, Electrical Engineering, Software Engineering, or Systems Engineering

 • Students must be a SHPE Member

-• Students must have a GPA of a 3.0 or higher
+• Students must have a GPA of 3.0 or higher

 • Students have U.S. Citizenship